World-class research. Ultimate impact.

 More on impact ›

-Mathematical Physics is a section of Frontiers in Physics which focuses on all areas associated with the mathematical methods applied to physical problems.
+Mathematical Physics is a section of Frontiers in Physics and Frontiers in Applied Mathematics and Statistics which focuses on all areas associated with the mathematical methods applied to physical problems.
 The section aims at publishing results on all areas of physics with a strong mathematical content.
 Mathematical Physics welcomes manuscripts with rigorous mathematical formulations so that physical ‘reality’ is described through simple but solid, far reaching, universal models.

 Areas covered by this section include, but are not limited to: